 - Native to: Butterfly weed is native across the country.

 - Butterfly weed varieties include: Rolf’s milkweed, Canada root

 - Care: Butterfly weed is easy to grow from seed.
-Keep soil moist until the plant is established, but afterward, it will require little water or fertilizer – the latter may even be detrimental to the plant.
-Its long, sturdy roots make transplanting difficult, so sow seeds in their permanent place in your pollinator garden.
+Keep soil moist until the plant is established, but afterward, it will require little water or fertilizer — the latter may even be detrimental to the plant.
+Its long, sturdy roots make transplanting difficult, so sow seeds in their permanent place among your other pollinator garden plants.

 - Blooms: Tubular flower clusters in orange will bloom June-August and sometimes through September